 Merry-Go-Round

-Reginald Marsh (1898-1954), Merry-Go-Round, etching, 1930, signed in pencil lower right and numbered “29″ lower left.
-In very good condition, with margins (cut irregularly, and with some ink smudges including a fingerprint in the margins, as is customary for prints printed personally by Marsh).
+Reginald Marsh (1898-1954), Merry-Go-Round, etching, 1930, signed in pencil lower right and numbered “24” lower left.
+In very good condition, with margins (cut irregularly, and with some ink smudges, as is customary for prints printed personally by Marsh).
 Printed in black on an ivory laid paper.
-Reference: Sasowsky 99, sixth state (of 6); an estimate of about 50-60 impressions printed.
-6 7/8 x 9 3/4, the sheet 8 1/2 x 12 1/8 inches, archival matting.
+Reference: Sasowsky 99, sixth state (of 6); an estimate of about 50-60 impressions printed (surely an exaggerated estimate).
+6 7/8 x 9 3/4, the sheet 8 1/2 x 12 1/2 inches, archival matting.

 A fine rich impression of this iconic Marsh image.